- Courses by Program

 - 1988, Matrix Table Award for Campus Achievement, Women in Communications, Inc.

-Donald F. Austin is emeritus professor in the epidemiology program.
+Donald F. Austin is an Emeritus Professor in the epidemiology programs.

 Through his work in state and federal agencies, Austin has conducted a range of epidemiology research, including an assessment of the role of air pollution in lung cancer risk in an industrial area, the effect of environmental factors on uterine cancer among postmenopausal women and the effect of oral contraceptives on the risk of breast, uterine and ovarian cancers.